reMarkable/cobalt/README.md

 Note that the `./cobaltb.py start` command automatically sets the flag `-v=3` on all of the started processes.
 This sets the virtual logging level to 3.
-The Cobalt log messages has been specifically tuned to give interesting output during a demo at this virtual logging level.
+The Cobalt log messages have been specifically tuned to give interesting output during a demo at this virtual logging level.
 For example the Analyzer service will log each time it receives a batch of Observations.